RohanMannem/YT-Video-Summarizer/README.md

 # 🎥 YouTube Video Summarizer

-This Python-based tool takes a YouTube video ID, fetches the video transcript, and generates concise extractive summaries using two NLP approaches: one built with spaCy and the other with NLTK.
+This project summarizes YouTube videos by fetching their transcripts and generating concise summaries using both extractive NLP methods and LLMs.
+It's built with Streamlit and supports proxy-enabled transcript fetching, making it work even when YouTube blocks cloud apps.

 Compare their outputs side-by-side and understand how different NLP libraries handle text summarization.